-Since it is common for people to be unaware of this specific tax until the time comes to pay it, we thought it would be helpful to provide answers to some of the most common questions that come up about it.
+Since it is common for people to be unaware of this specific tax until the time comes to pay it; we thought it would be helpful to provide answers to some of the most frequently asked questions.

 There is a tax when a property, including a co-op and new development condo, is sold.
 This is called the transfer tax, and New York City levies it at closing.
-The city’s transfer tax is applicable when the sale or transfer is valued at more than $25,000.
+The city’s transfer tax is applicable when the sale or transfer is valued, at more than $25,000.

 As an example, you purchase a condo unit for $490,000.
-The tax due is 1% of this sum, or $4,900.
-If the same unit sold for $510,000, the tax rate increases to 1.425% for the entire amount, or about $7,628.
+The tax due would be 1% of this sum, or $4,900 if the same property sold for $510,000, the tax rate increases to 1.425% for the entire amount, or about $7,628.

 New York State also has a transfer tax.
 It is $2 for each $500 of consideration, which is borne by the seller.
 In the event the seller does not pay the tax or is exempt, the tax falls on the buyer.

-In New York, the seller owes the tax.
+For resales in New York, the seller owes the tax.
 While this is open for negotiation, it is rare that a buyer pays the transfer tax in a resale.
 However, this is not as straightforward as it seems.

-If negotiating a resale, the buyer may wish to offer to pay the transfer taxes when involved in bidding war or best and final situation to come out on top.
+If negotiating a resale, the buyer may wish to offer to pay the transfer taxes when involved in bidding war or best and final scenario to come out on top.
 Paying the tax might be necessary to remain competitive with other bidders.